RakipGit/ActiveDirectory_Enterprise_Lab/README.md

 * Testing folder permissions from the client machine helped confirm the practical impact of access control decisions.
 * Applying GPOs showed how administrators can centrally enforce user restrictions, desktop settings, and security-related configurations.
 * Configuring audit policies and reviewing Event Viewer logs helped me understand how Windows environments can monitor logons, account changes, and group membership changes.

 ---

-## Disclaimer

-This project was created in an isolated lab environment for educational purposes.
-The configurations were implemented to practice Windows Server administration, Active Directory management, access control, Group Policy, and security monitoring concepts.

----